Welcome to Catnapin's

 Green Prairie Coneflower Ratibida tagetes

 Flower head round to egg shaped, purple.
 Ray petals are short ovals.
-Thread-like leaves.
+Thread-like

 (Native of Texas - Nolan)